eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/java-from-ceylon.md

 ### Java array types

-Java arrays are supported and mapped to the Ceylon type `Array&lt;t&gt;` which means you can access them just like a Ceylon `List`.
+Java arrays are supported and mapped to the Ceylon type `Array<t>` which means you can access them just like a Ceylon `List`.

 <!-- lang: java -->